Mel Tucker denies 'completely false' sexual harassment allegations in scathing rebuttal

-Suspended Michigan State football coach Mel Tucker denies 'completely false' sexual harassment allegations in scathing rebuttal
+Michigan State coach Mel Tucker denies 'completely false' sexual harassment allegation amid criticism from Gov. Gretchen Whitmer

 Content warning: This story contains depictions of graphic alleged sexual harassment.